Code-Institute-Submissions/Landfish744-Milestone_project_3/README.md

 If you either run out of turns or the computer or you hit a ship(s) , the game ends.

 You can quit at any time by typing the word 'quit'.

+And you will be asked if you want to play again after typing 'quit'.

 ![image of battleships app mid way](readme-images/Battleships-game.png)